learnlatex/learnlatex.github.io/en/privacy.md

 and store preferences.
-The cookies storing preferences (such as default TeX engine) are _not_ generated or transmitted to the LearnLatex.org site but are generated and stored by the JavaScript running within the users's browser.
+The cookies storing preferences (such as default TeX engine) are _not_ generated or transmitted to the LearnLatex.org site but are generated and stored by the JavaScript running within the user's browser.

 ## External Sites